mrkeylost/MERN.NoteTakingApps/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a Pull Request

 ---

-## 📄 License

-This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).

----